National Guard Bureau

-The National Guard Bureau is the federal instrument responsible for the administration of the National Guard established by the United States Congress as a joint bureau of the Department of the Army and the Department of the Air Force.
+The National Guard Bureau (NGB) is the federal agency responsible for the administration of the National Guard established by the United States Congress as a joint bureau of the Department of the Army and the Department of the Air Force.
 It was created by the Militia Act of 1903.
 The National Defense Authorization Act for Fiscal Year 2008, elevated the National Guard to a joint function of the Department of Defense.
 The 2007 NDAA, from the previous year, elevated the chief of the National Guard Bureau from a lieutenant general to a four-star general.

 Militia Act of 1903

 United States Secretary of War Elihu Root militated for reform of the militia, in annual reports of 1901 of 1903 and in public letters.
 He argued that state militias should be more like the Army in discipline, uniforms, equipment, and training, to mitigate problems that arose in the U.S. Civil War and the recent Spanish–American War of 1898.
 The Militia Act of 1792 was posited to be obsolete.
 The resulting Militia Act of 1903 (or Dick Act) became law.
 It gave federal status to the militia and required the organized militia of the States to conform to Regular Army organization and standards.
 It dramatically increased federal funding of the militia: between 1903 and 1916, the federal government spent $53 million on the Guard, more than the total of the previous hundred years.

 The 1903 act authorized the creation of a separate section responsible for National Guard affairs.
 Located in the Miscellaneous Division of the Adjutant General's office, this small section, headed by Major James Parker, Cavalry, with four clerks, was the predecessor of today's National Guard Bureau.

 This section remained under the supervision of the Adjutant General's Office until War Department Orders on February 12, 1908 created the Division of Militia Affairs in the Office of the Secretary of War.
 The Division remained a part of the Office of the Secretary of War until July 25, 1910 when the Chief was directed to report directly to the Army Chief of Staff.
 The Division continued to perform under the direct jurisdiction of the Chief of Staff until the passage of the National Defense Act of June 3, 1916.
 Then the Division of Militia Affairs became the Militia Bureau of the War Department, under the direct supervision of the Secretary of War.